Protection from Data Breach

 Data breaches aren’t just a big business problem; small and medium-sized businesses with fewer data security resources are particularly vulnerable.
 In fact, 74%* of small businesses experienced a security breach in 2015.

 As a result, it’s important for businesses of every size to take steps to prevent a data breach.
-Here’s how:
+Here’s how in 10 steps:

 - Inventory the type and quantity of information in your files and on your computers.